antohayden/Gamepad-API-Demo/README.md

 ###Overview
-Small demo of using the gamepad API to use a game controller with the browser, simply highlight pressed & released buttons
+Small demo of using the gamepad API to use a game controller with the browser, simply highlighting pressed & released buttons

 A demo can be found [here](http://antohayden.com/gamepadapidemo)